-- Datalog does not allow any terms other than constants as arguments of functions.
-E.g., whereas append(cons(alice, []), []) is a syntactically valid Prolog term, it is not syntactically valid Datalog. - Datalog requires that any variable that appears in the head of a clause also appears in the body of the clause.
-For example, the clause foo(X, Y) :- bar(X). is not allowed in Datalog, since the variable Y appears in the head of the clause, but not the body.
+So, for example, whereas append(cons(alice, []), []) is a syntactically valid Prolog atom, it is not syntactically valid Datalog.

+• Datalog requires that any variable that appears in the head of a clause also appears in the body of the clause.
+For example, the clause foo(X,Y):- bar(X). is not allowed in Datalog, since the variable Y appears in the head of the clause, but not the body.